mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ---

-## STEP 3: DETERMINE ABILITY SCORES
+## Step 3: Determine Ability Scores

 Much of what your character does depends on six abilities: